 Of course within a year of going Paleo and healing my autoimmune mess, during our first pregnancy we fell back on the bandwagon of our nightly ice cream treats.
 The rest of our diet was clean eating and healthy, so we didn’t think much of it.
 When I was diagnosed with Systemic Candida during my second pregnancy, we needed a way to heal gently.
 I opted for a high quality probiotic, prebiotic, and vitamin C regimen that worked wonders.

-Drinking my prebiotic in the morning, taking my vitamin c during the day, and taking a probiotic with dinner daily helped me get my candida overgrowth back within healthy levels… AND took away ALL my sugar cravings (just in time for too much Halloween candy).
+Drinking my prebiotic in the morning, taking my vitamin c during the day, and taking a probiotic with dinner daily helped me get my candida overgrowth back within healthy levels… AND took away ALL my sugar cravings.

 My sugar cravings dissipated to the point where I no longer even craved having ice cream after dinner to “eat my feelings” on particularly stressful bedtime routine nights.
 My husband was a bit shocked… but we learned that was the one thing that started my journey to losing that extra 50 lbs.